MadanBaduwal/phd-career/paper-reading.md

 to write concise and comprehensive abstracts.
 If a reviewer cannot understand the gist after one pass, the paper will likely be rejected; if a reader cannot understand the highlights of the paper after five minutes, the paper will likely never be read.

+## The second pass
+In the second pass, read the paper with greater care, but ignore details such as proofs.
+It helps to jot down the key points, or to make comments in the margins, as you read.

+1. Look carefully at the figures, diagrams and other illustrations in the paper.
+Pay special attention to graphs.
+Are the axes properly labeled?
+Are results shown with error bars, so that conclusions are statistically significant?
+Common mistakes like these will separate rushed, shoddy work from the truly excellent.
+2. Remember to mark relevant unread references for further reading (this is a good way to learn more about the background of the paper).

+The second pass should take up to an hour.
+After this pass, you should be able to grasp the content of the paper.
+You should be able to summarize the main thrust of the paper, with supporting evidence, to someone else.
+This level of detail is appropriate for a paper in which you are interested, but does not lie in your research speciality.
+Sometimes you won’t understand a paper even at the end of the second pass.
+This may be because the subject matter is new to you, with unfamiliar terminology and acronyms.
+Or the authors may use a proof or experimental technique that you don’t understand, so that the bulk of the paper is incomprehensible.
+The paper may be poorly written with unsubstantiated assertions and numerous forward references.
+Or it could just be that it’s late at night and you’re tired.
+You can now choose to: (a) set the paper aside, hoping you don’t need to understand the material to be successful in your career, (b) return to the paper later, perhaps after reading background material or (c) persevere and go on to the third pass.

+##  The third pass
+To fully understand a paper, particularly if you are reviewer, requires a third pass.
+The key to the third pass is to attempt to virtually re-implement the paper: that is, making the same assumptions as the authors, re-create the work.
+By comparing this re-creation with the actual paper, you can easily identify not only a paper’s innovations, but also its hidden failings and assumptions.
+This pass requires great attention to detail.
+You should identify and challenge every assumption in every statement.
+Moreover, you should think about how you yourself would present a particular idea.
+This comparison of the actual with the virtual lends a sharp insight into the proof and presentation techniques in the paper and you can very likely add this to your repertoire of tools.
+During this pass, you should also jot down ideas for future work.
+This pass can take about four or five hours for beginners, and about an hour for an experienced reader.
+At the end of this pass, you should be able to reconstruct the entire structure of the paper from memory, as well as be able to identify its strong and weak points.
+In particular, you should be able to pinpoint implicit assumptions, missing citations to relevant work, and potential issues with experimental or analytical techniques.